Mark Nzeocha

-Mark Nzeocha (/ɛnˈzɒtʃə/ en-ZOTCH-ə; born January 19, 1990) is a German professional American football linebacker who is a free agent.
-He played college football at the University of Wyoming.
+Mark Nzeocha (/ɛnˈzɒtʃə/ en-ZOTCH-ə; born January 19, 1990) is a German former professional American football linebacker.
+He played college football for the Wyoming Cowboys and was selected by the Dallas Cowboys in the seventh round of the 2015 NFL draft.

-Early years
+Early life

 Nzeocha attended high school at FOS Ansbach.
-He began playing flag football as a 13-year old for the Franken Knights youth team, before moving up to the junior football team at 16.
+He began playing flag football as a 13-year-old for the Franken Knights youth team, before moving up to the junior football team at 16.

 He was a safety for the German National Team that won the 2008 European Junior Championships and that finished fifth in the 2009 IFAF Junior World Cup in Canton, Ohio.
 He received recognition by being named to the All-tournament team.

 College career

 His international exposure earned him a scholarship to play for the University of Wyoming.
 As a freshman, he played as an outside linebacker in 10 games, before being moved to free safety during the latter part of the season.
 The next year, he was moved to strong safety, finishing with 11 games played (two starts), 32 tackles and a forced fumble.

-After earning the starting strongside linebacker position as a junior, he had a break-out season with 101 tackles (10-for-loss), one sack, two forced fumbles and two passes defensed.
+After earning the starting strongside linebacker position as a junior, he had a break-out season with 101 tackles (10 for loss), one sack, two forced fumbles and two passes defensed.

 In his last year, he was playing strongside linebacker in the base defense, middle linebacker in the nickel defense, and was a core special teams player.
-He was also leading the team in multiple defensive categories, before suffering a season-ending torn ACL in the seventh game against San Jose State University, finishing with 59 tackles (three-for-loss), two sacks, two forced fumbles, and five passes defensed.
+He was also leading the team in multiple defensive categories, before suffering a season-ending torn ACL in the seventh game against San Jose State University, finishing with 59 tackles (three for loss), two sacks, two forced fumbles, and five passes defensed.
 He was named to the Academic All-Conference team in three-straight seasons.